How to Start Hand Lettering: Simple Beginner’s Guide

 Let’s look at some examples of hand lettering so you can see a sampling of different letter styles and possibilities!

-There are a lot of lettering artists on Instagram, so I picked some of my favorite posts to show you.
+There are a lot of lettering artists on Instagram, so I picked a few of my favorite posts to show you.

 First, here’s a piece by Selina of @letteredinlovecreations.
 Notice that she used a Sharpie marker for this piece (no fancy supplies needed!).